Skip to main content

 About the Project

-Oregon state government is committed to fair employment practices and non-discrimination, including pay equity, for all employees.
-The Pay Equity Project includes an Equal Pay Analysis of current state employees as well as changes in hiring processes associated with setting initial new hire rates.
+Oregon state government is committed to fair employment practices and non-discrimination, including equitable compensation, for all employees.
+The Equal Pay Project includes an analysis of the compensation of current state employees in the executive branch that perform similar work to assess and correct any wage disparities based on the law.

-• To discriminate between employees, in wages and other compensation for “work of a comparable character,” on the basis of a protected class;
+• Discriminate between employees, in wages and other compensation for “work of a comparable character," on the basis of a protected class;

-• To screen applicants on the basis of current or past compensation; or
+• Screen applicants on the basis of current or past compensation; or

-• To determine compensation for a position based on current or past compensation of a prospective employee.
+• Determine compensation for a position based on current or past compensation of a prospective employee.

 What is an Equal Pay Analysis?